Is Suttell and Associates calling you? Here's what you need to know.

 A search of the PACER (Public Access to Court Electronic Records) website and consumer complaint boards suggest that Suttell, Hammer & White has frequently been accused of breaching the FDCPA.

-On September 8, 2006 Suttell, Hammer & White (then known as Suttell and Associates) assisted in the filing of a lawsuit against Washington resident Sondra Kirk.
+On September 8, 2006 Suttell, Hammer & White (then known as Suttell and Associates) assisted in the filing of a lawsuit against a Washington consumer.
 She hired an attorney and insisted that the alleged credit card debt was time-barred by the relevant statute of limitations.
-Ms. Kirk also argued the following:
+The consumer also argued the following:

 - Suttell and Associates, Unifund CCR, and the other defendants failed to provide a written contract in the state court collection lawsuit.